thundergolfer/thundergolfer.github.io/_drafts/2017-07-07-a-foundational-result-in-machine-learning.md

 Information exists in contrast to uncertainty.
 Given a unknown variable or set of variables, uncertainty is higher when it is 'harder' to predict the values of that variable/variable group.
 For example, a typical coin can be flipped and the outcome will be heads or tails.
 The outcome of the flip is the unknown variable; it is 50% likely to be heads and 50% likely to be tails. `2` possible outcomes.

 A 8-sided die on the other hand has `8` equally possible outcomes.
 So for a die throw, predicting the value of the unknown variable is 'harder'.
 How is extra uncertainty quantified? *Entropy* is the equation that defines uncertainty.
-This is the equation for Entropy, where `X` is the uncertain outcome, and `p(x)` is the probability distribution of the values that outcome can take.
+This is the equation for Entropy, where `X` is the uncertain outcome, and `p(x)` is the probability distribution over the values that outcome can take.
 In our examples things are simple, because all potential values of the outcome are equally likely.

 H<sub>X</sub> ≡ − (SUM over x∈X) p(x) log2 p(x)

-Each outcome of the die throw has a probability of `1/8` so summing over each outcome in `X` we get 3.
+Each outcome of the die throw has a probability of `1/8` so summing over each outcome in `X` we get 3 (it becomes `-((1/8 * -3) + (1/8 * -3) + ...)` ).
 The entropy of a die throw is `3`.
 The entropy of a coin is `1`, because we sum over two outcomes of probability `1/2`.
 With outcome sets of equal probability, the entropy value is nice and clean, the logarithm (base 2) of the number of outcomes.

 ..... more stuff ... more stuff

-It was said before that information constrasts with uncertainty.
+It was said before that information contrasts with uncertainty.
 To be specific, information is contained in that which reduces entropy.
 It is the thing that takes a variable which could be a number of ways, and reduces those number of ways such that we can more easily predict that variable.
-Most simply, if you can perfectly predict the outcome of an unknown variable, you have perfect information, and that information is precisely equal to the entropy of that random variable.
+Most simply, if you can perfectly predict the outcome of an unknown variable, you have perfect information, and *that information is precisely equal to the entropy of that random variable*.
 If you have a variable space of `K` uncertainty, then to have the power to predict perfectly the values of that space is to have `K` information.
+This is crucial for soon understanding how each parameter has `2` *bits* of information.

-**Note: explain how we get to "bits"**
+Now there’s a subtle jump from saying “this random discrete variable has an entropy of 3” to saying “this random discrete variable has 3 **bits** of entropy.
+All the it means to tack on the notion of there being bits of entropy is that we are using base 2 in our calculations (see the log base in equation above).
+We could quantify our entropy in another base if we wanted, but neural networks run on computers and so it’s “bits of entropy”.

 So for our network to have `2` bits of information per parameter, `2 X N X N` bits of information in total, it would have to provide perfect information of a variable space with `2 X N X N` entropy.
 Like above, we assume that all outcomes are equally likely.
 This means that entropy is equal to the logarithm of the number of possible outcomes.
 Let **B** be the number of outcomes.